junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

   ♦ Do not bottle feed babies, or if you do, do not let baby feed lying on his back, as the milk can go up his nose and lead to an ear infection.

-  ♦ When children’s noses are plugged up, use salt drops and suck the mucus out of the nose as described on p.
-164.
+  ♦ When children’s noses are plugged up, use salt drops and suck the mucus out of the nose as described on [page 164](#page-164).

 **Infection in the ear canal:**